Mikeysax/mikey/README.md

 #### <strong>*Mikey* classification and description of file type:</strong>

-<strong>[Containers](http://redux.js.org/docs/basics/UsageWithReact.html)</strong> are components which hold logic such as mapping state to props, lifecycle methods, dispatching, and random methods.
-Containers act as further separation of logic and view.
+<strong>[Containers](http://redux.js.org/docs/basics/UsageWithReact.html)</strong> are components which connect to your store.
+Containers should act as further separation of logic and view.

 <strong>[Components](http://redux.js.org/docs/basics/UsageWithReact.html)</strong> are primarily the view layer and rendered inside of Containers.